egumasa/engagement-annotation-project/docs/Basic_grammar.md

-## Coordinated clauses vs Subordinate clauses
+## Coordinated clauses vs Subordinate clauses vs Embedded clause

 ### Coordinated clauses
 Coordinated clauses are independent clauses that are connected with coordinating conjunction (e.g., `and`, `but`, `or`).